arthurdjn/noiseplanet/README.md

 #### Structure

-*noiseplanet* is composed by internal sub-packages.
+*noiseplanet* is composed by internal sub-packages:
 - **matching** let you correct tracks and match it to the *Open Street Map* network,
 - **utils** mainly handles conversion from geojson, metadata etc. to *DataFrame*,
 - **ui** is used to generate *Leaflet* maps,